nodeset-org/constellation/docs/Roles/NodeSet Roles.md

 ### Depositors

-Depositors are those who exchange their ETH or RPL for xrETH or xRPL respectively.
-They earn risk-minimized yield on their deposits and have full liquidity with the deposited asset at any time through the protocol or secondary markets.
+Depositors are those who exchange their ETH or RPL for xrETH or xRPL respectively. xrETH and xRPL earn risk-minimized yield in terms of the underlying asset while retaining liquidity through the protocol or secondary markets.

 ### Node Operators